Towards the Training of Deeper Predictive Coding Neural Networks: Ablation Study

 \section{Ablation Study}

-In this section, we conducted ablation studies to evaluate the effectiveness of each proposed component.
-These experiments allowed us to quantify the individual contribution of each component and their synergistic effects when combined.
-The results are presented in Table~\ref{tab:final_results}.
+In this section, we conduct ablation studies to evaluate the individual and synergistic effects of our proposed components.
+By systematically isolating each mechanism, we quantify its specific contribution to the overall performance of the model.

-Firstly, we observe that removing forward updates (using the standard $PC$ model with decaying/spiking Precision) causes significant accuracy degradation, which becomes more pronounced with increasing network depth.
-Simultaneously, the effectiveness of center nudging reappears when forward updates are removed, with its impact also strengthening in deeper networks as shown in Figure~\ref{fig:accuracy_plot}.
-This phenomenon confirms our earlier hypothesis: synaptic weight updates based on $x_t^l$ may introduce errors that accumulate across layers, leading to performance degradation in deep architectures.